Blog / Link analysis , Refund abuse

 What is refund abuse?

-Refund abuse (aka. returns abuse) occurs when a customer uses the returns policy of a merchant so much that it becomes unprofitable.
+Refund abuse (sometimes also called returns abuse, though that focuses on the return itself rather than a refund request) occurs when a customer uses the returns policy of a merchant so much that it becomes unprofitable.
 Customers may also abuse refunds by faking returns/receipts, or reselling merchandise.
 Mainly carried out by genuine customers pushing their luck, refund abuse is not strictly considered to be fraud, and chargebacks are not involved - nonetheless, it is a problem.

 Why is there a spike in refund abuse now?